signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="mediaMin"></a>
 # mediaMin

-The mediaMin reference application runs optimized, high-capacity media packet streaming on x86 servers <sup>[1]</sup>. mediaMin reads/writes IP packet streams from/to network interfaces or pcap files (any combination of IPv4 and IPv6), processing multiple concurrent packet streams with packet handling, DTX, media decoding, stream group processing, and event and packet logging and statistics.
+The mediaMin reference application runs optimized, high-capacity media packet streaming on x86 servers <sup>[1]</sup>. mediaMin reads/writes IP packet streams from/to network interfaces or pcap files (any combination of IPv4 and IPv6), processing multiple concurrent packet streams, with packet handling, DTX, media decoding, stream group processing, and event and packet logging and statistics.

-Underneath mediaMin are SigSRF libraries, including pktlib (packet handling and high-capacity media/packet thread workers), voplib (voice-over-packet interface), streamlib (streaming media signal processing), and others.
-Pktlib includes jitter buffer, SID and media packet re-ordering and repair, packet formatting, packet stats and history logging, and more.
+Underneath mediaMin are SigSRF libraries, including [pktlib](#user-content-pktlib) (packet handling and high-capacity media/packet thread workers), voplib (voice-over-packet interface), streamlib (streaming media signal processing), and others.
+Pktlib includes jitter buffer, DTX, SID and media packet re-ordering and repair, packet formatting, and interface to voplib for media decoding and encoding.

 mediaMin command line options instruct pktlib to operate in "analytics mode" (when packet timestamps are missing or problematic), "telecom mode", or a hybrid mode.
 Typical application examples include SBC transcoding in telecom mode and lawful interception in analytics mode.
 Signal processing may be applied to stream groups, which can be formed on the basis of input stream grouping or arbitrarily as needed.
 Stream group signal processing includes stream merging, interstream alignment, audio quality enhancement, stream deduplication, speech recognition, and real-time encoded RTP packdet output.